chuks2274/react-dom-fundamentals/src/READme.md

 - Demonstrates event handling, useState, and dynamic rendering
 - Cat images are displayed at a uniform size for a clean UI

+### 14. React Testing with Jest & Testing Library

+This project demonstrates unit and integration testing in a React + TypeScript application using Jest and React Testing Library.

+#### Redux Todo Component

+- Renders the Redux-powered Todo UI
+- Adds a new todo via user interaction
+- Uses @reduxjs/toolkit and react-redux provider

+#### Context API Todo Component

+- Renders todos from React Context
+- Verifies addTodo is called on button click
+- Uses a mocked Context Provider for isolation

+#### FetchDemo Component

+- Renders the fetch UI
+- Mocks API requests using axios
+- Confirms fetched data is displayed correctly

+### 15. CI/CD – Vercel Deployment

+This project uses GitHub Actions to implement a CI/CD pipeline that automatically tests and deploys the application to Vercel.

 ---

 ## How to Run